akonoroshi/grading-pipeline-streamlit/README.md

 ## Enabling LLMs

 You can use your local LLMs or external APIs.
+We currently support OpenAI APIs, DeepSeek APIs (chat only), DeepSeek r1 through Ollama, and qwen2.5vl though Ollama.
+You can add more LLMs by updating `get_model` in `llm_utils.py`.

 ### Use local LLMs